AdobeDocs/workfront-learn.en/help/agile/what-is-the-scrum-methodology.md

 ### Iteration planning

-After the backlog is groomed and prioritized, it’s time to plan the iteration.
-(Many organizations use the word “sprint” and “iteration” interchangeably.)
+After the backlog is groomed and prioritized, it's time to plan the iteration.
+(Many organizations use the word "sprint" and "iteration" interchangeably.)
 The team decides on which stories to complete based off of stories that are considered ready to go.
 The team makes assignments and decides on the duration of the iteration.

 ### Executing the iteration

-Now, it’s time to execute the iteration.
+Now, it's time to execute the iteration.
 Team members begin to do their work like a traditional team would, but they now incorporate a quick, daily meeting called a stand-up meeting.

 Members of the team will literally stand-up for this short meeting and answer three questions: